For one Chinese family in New York, it was simply time to go home, virus or not

 His mother and father, both in their 70s, came to visit him in New York about five months ago, their first trip there in 20 years.
 In the interim, a new coronavirus has emerged in China and become a fast-spreading global health crisis, prompting foreign governments to fly their citizens out of the country.

-Niu was among those who were travelling against the tide along with his parents, who missed their home after months away.
+Niu was among those who were traveling against the tide along with his parents, who missed their home after months away.

 “Now it’s time to go back,” said Niu, 44, who moved to the United States more than 20 years ago and lives in Manhattan, where he works in finance.